 5 Things To Remember Before You Adopt A Shelter Pet

-1. What Is Your Prospective Pet’s History?
+1. Your Prospective Pet’s History

 Knowing how the animal came to the shelter is important for you to adjust your behavior and to better understand your new pet’s training needs.
 It’s important for you to know if he came in as a stray who has lived on the streets for a while or if he was a family pet who was later abandoned.
 And broadly, the behavior of an animal off the streets will be quite different from that of one that has spent time with a family.

 You can help him overcome his fears by creating a safe environment for him and by making him feel loved.
 Here are a few things that you can do to make your previously abused pet feel safe and to start trusting you: Offer him protection from whatever it is that he’s afraid of.
 Try not to force any new behavior, no matter how small, and let him take his own time to change.
 Create opportunities for him to gain confidence in himself.
-Last but not the least, give him plenty of love, nutritious food and loads of exercise.
+Last but not the least, give him plenty of love, nutritious food, and loads of exercise.

 Shelters conduct behavior tests on all their animals to determine if an animal is suitable for adoption.
-Getting to know as to what tests your animal has been through and his scores on the various parameters will help you understand him better and also figure out if he is a good fit for your personality, lifestyle and family.
+Getting to know as to what tests your animal has been through and his scores on the various parameters will help you understand him better and also figure out if he is a good fit for your personality, lifestyle, and family.

-3. What Medical Care Has He Received?
+3. Medical Care The Pet Has Received